 It’s just as important securing your rear entry points.
 Not all patio and French doors have good internal locking systems; it’s time to enhance them.

 Patio doors may be an attractive feature of the home, but are they a weak point?
-Can we do anything to further fortify our back doors?
+Can we do anything to further fortify our rear entry points?
 Yes, we can!

 The following buyer's guide and reviews of five top-rated locks should help you decide on the right one.

-The Patlock Instant French Door and Conservatory Lock is reliable and long-lasting.
+The Patlock conservatory lock is reliable and long-lasting.
 This strong build might help slow would-be burglars down.
 It also uses an easy-fitting system so that you can attach to your handles and secure it in seconds.

 Along with the lock, you get two tamper-proof spindles that are also quick and easy to install.
 These add an extra layer of security.

 The lock is designed in a standard white colour that may better blend in with your interior room.
 It’s still large enough that it has instant visibility from the outside.
-So anyone considering breaking in knows immediately that your door has protection.
+So anyone considering breaking in knows immediately that your front entry has protection.

 No keys or any type of code is needed with this.
 Instead, you squeeze to unlock it from the inside.
 This may need a good deal of pressure to unlock though, so those of you with any sort of weakness in your hands may have to practice.

-The Tough Patio French Door Lock is like a sliding door security bar in a sense.
+The Tough Patio Lock is like a sliding door security bar in a sense.
 It’s straightforward and unobtrusive, slipping easily across your handles.
 The design is sleek as well so that it doesn’t stick out that much.

 This lock also features a solid build that’s rather heavy, but that may give evidence to its sturdy construction.
 It’s made from 3 mm steel that isn’t easily bent or broken.
 Even the white powder-coated finish is durable, withstanding scratches so it isn’t prone to chipping.